-When most people imagine life in the jungles of Belize, I’m not exactly sure what they picture: perhaps toucans flying overhead, lush greenery, and a peaceful escape from modern stress.
+When most people imagine life in the jungles of Belize, they picture toucans flying overhead, lush greenery, and a peaceful escape from modern stress.
 That part is only partially true.
-But the reality of living in the Belizean jungle is more than hammocks and sunsets—it’s a lifestyle that demands discipline, adaptability, and an honest trade-off between comfort and freedom.
+The reality of living in the Belizean jungle is more than hammocks and sunsets – it’s a lifestyle that demands discipline, adaptability, and a trade-off between comfort and freedom.

-This guide shares what daily life in the Belize jungle is actually like: the challenges, the rewards, and the lessons learned along the way.
+This guide shares what daily life in the Belize jungle is actually like: the challenges, rewards, and lessons learned along the way.

 A Black Howler Monkey